Skip to main content

 Cloud Network Architect

-When packets traverse a cloud network, they face numerous decision points.
-Among these, one stands out as particularly fundamental: the initial routing decision.
-At its heart lies an algorithm that might seem counterintuitive at first - the Longest Prefix Match (LPM).
+When packets travel through a cloud network, they face many decision points.
+Among these, one stands out as really important: the initial routing decision.
+At its heart is an algorithm that might seem strange at first - the Longest Prefix Match (LPM).
 Why do we prioritise longer prefix matches?
 Why not shorter ones, or why not simply use the first match we find?
-The answer lies in a fascinating intersection of computational efficiency, network architecture, and the evolution of cloud computing.
+The answer lies in a fascinating mix of computing efficiency, network design, and how cloud computing has evolved.

 From Network Blame to Platform Teams